tfabris/BlueGigaEmpeg/README.md

    process to work.

  - Make sure the "Get Device Type" button works, and shows your device information for your WT32i chip.
+It will say it is a "WT32i-A" chip and give its Bluetooth address.

  - Select the options to upgrade your chip with the most recent WT32i file among the unzipped files.
 Do this by pressing the "Browse" button on the